Does The Family And Probate Court Have The Authority To Appoint A Parent Coordinator Without Consent Of The Parties

 On appeal, the Mother’s argument was that the scope of the order [The order provided that the Parent Coordinator shall serve to hear all disputes between the parties regarding the custody and visitation] was so broad that it constituted an unlawful delegation of Judicial Authority because nothing in that order prevented the Parent Coordinator from making structural changes to the custody arrangement without regard to statutory standards which govern modifications of final divorce judgments, and it took away the Court’s authority to decide whether modifications to the custody arrangement were warranted, and essentially gave that authority to the Parent Coordinator.
 The Supreme Judicial Court agreed.

 Making sure to carefully explain that this decision should not limit the use of Parent Coordinators, the Supreme Judicial Court, stated “We further acknowledge that parent coordination services are being used with increasing frequency in Massachusetts and that such services may provide an important benefit to the families and the court system.
 Therefore, nothing in this decision should be construed to limit the ability of parties to agree to use the services of a parent coordinator or for a judge to incorporate that agreement into a judgment of divorce or to otherwise enforce the agreement using contract principles.”

 Parent Coordinators can be, and have been, and a great area of resource that this office has utilized in the past, in regards to a myriad of issues presented by divorce and/or custody cases.
-Call the Law Office of George N. Papachristos, for a free consultation on your matters.
+Call the Law Office of George N. Papachristos, for an initial consultation on your matters.